 How can organizations fix this broken dynamic?
 The right machine identity management solutions allow enterprise teams to pre-define security policies up front and give developers the tooling they need to implement X.509 certs – by approved CAs – at the click of a button.
 It’s consistent, reliable security at the speed today’s enterprises require.

-What You Can Accomplish with Machine Identity Management
+What Does Machine Identity Management Do?

 1. Prevent machine identity theft